segmentio/segment-docs/src/connections/functions/destination-functions.md

 ![Batch handler testing](images/batch-function-editor.png)

 > note ""
 > The Sample Event option tests single events only.
-Use Manual Mode to add the entire array of events to test batch handlers.
+You must use Manual Mode to add more than one event so you can test batch handlers.

 The editor displays logs and request traces from the batch handler.